Ukraine crisis: What can the US expect from Germany? | DW | 13.02.2022

 Scholz, however, is keeping his options open — though the two men stressed that Germany and the US would continue to coordinate and act together.

-Their message to the Kremlin: the US, Germany and Europe are speaking with one voice.
-At the heart of the matter, however, is the question of what the US can actually expect from its close partner and ally Germany, when it comes to Ukraine.
+Their message to the Kremlin: the US, Germany and Europe speak with one voice.
+At the heart of the matter, however, is the question of what the US can actually expect from its close partner and ally Germany when it comes to Ukraine.

 Instead of weapons, Germany wants to rely on diplomacy.
 But that alone won't be enough, the White House has said.